tadahayamiz/InhouseViT/README.md

     ├── LICENSE
     ├── README.md           <- The top-level README for developers using this project
     │
     ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported
+    │
+    ├── data                <- a sample data and config file
+    │
-    └── ihvit               <- Source code for use in this project.
+    └── ihvit               <- Source code for use in this project
         ├── __init__.py     <- Makes src a Python module
         │
         ├── main.py         <- main CLI for this module
         │
         ├── ihvit.py         <- a Python module
         │
-        ├── src             <- src for this module
+        └── src             <- src for this module
-        │
-        └── data            <- a sample data and config file

 ------------